 If you do come to find that your dog is indeed asleep and into oblivion, try not to wake it up!

-Interrupting your dog’s sleep cycle is never a good thing because you can actually add some stress to its routine.
+Interrupting your dog’s sleep cycle is never a good thing because you can add some stress to its routine.

-However, if your dog barks really loudly and frequently in the middle of the night while it is asleep, you might need to do something about it.
+However, if your dog barks loudly and frequently in the middle of the night while it is asleep, you might need to do something about it.

 When dreaming, a dog is in its deepest stage of being asleep.
 This is something that also happens to us, and it is commonly referred to as the REM phase.

-One of the main differences between our dreams and our dog’s dreams is probably the subject of such dreams!
+One of the main differences between our dreams and our dog’s dreams is the subject of such dreams!

 You probably have nothing to worry about, so don’t be too concerned!